OldDigibox/sky-web-epg-ov/audio/morning/README.md

 # Morning Set
-This set is played at 6AM GMT to 11AM GMT.
+This set is played at 6AM to 11AM.